gupta977/wp-upg/readme.txt

 == Submission form [upg-form] ==
 * With this shortcode user can submit content to wordpress post or other post types.
-* It can be used as frontend uploded for other plugins.
+* It can be used as frontend uploader for other plugins.
+* User can select existing album and generate own tags from frontend.
 * Special shortocde to generate html input fields.
 * Check <a href="https://odude.com/upg-user-post-gallery/upg-form/">this url</a> for detail explanation

 == Admin Post Management ==
 * Administrator can show or hide particular categories/albums from the frontend.
+* Completely stop frontend submission and post it from backend by Administrator.
 * Controls over custom fields to be displayed at backend & frontend.
 * Options to set as approval of post/images before it is displayed at the frontend.
 * Ability to approve/draft post in bulk